ibraheemdev/ibraheemca/content/posts/2020-09-15-go-in-twenty.md

 ```
 #### **Goroutines**

-Golang is capable of concurrency through *goroutines*.
+Go is capable of concurrency through *goroutines*.
 A goroutine is a lightweight thread.
 To start a goroutine, you simple prefix a function call with the keyword `go`:
 ```go
 go DoSomething()
 ```